Updated April 1, 2020

 Many Canadians, if they have any direct contact with beavers, see them as a nuisance.
 Overnight they can dam a culvert, flood your property, or kill your favourite trees.

 The other side of this coin, literally, is found on the back side of our nickel.
-An image of North America’s largest rodent has adorned our five cent coin since 1937.
+An image of North America’s largest rodent has adorned our five-cent coin since 1937.
 It is a symbol connected to our national psyche.
 Beaver pelts were a mainstay of a fur trade that opened this country to European settlement.
 We’re told as schoolchildren that beavers are hardworking, industrious types – just like we’re supposed to be.
 And beavers are the single most important creature on Earth for the creation of wetlands, helping form many of the open water wetlands DUC conserves in the boreal forest.
+Indeed, in Canada’s boreal region, beavers are important allies.

 “This amazing creature is an environmental engineer.
 It is a keystone species that can change a small creek into a flooded environment that has tremendous biodiversity,” says Slattery.